NOTE. We are in the process of updating this website. Prices and some products have changed. Contact us please.

 - A waterproof bag for your valuables, camera, electronics

 - If you use prescription glasses consider bringing contact lenses for snorkel days or your own mask with prescription glasses.
 An other option would be spare glasses from which we can temporally remove the arms.
+Also if you use strong reading glasses (+2.5 and up)

 - For children some smaller masks are available, but you may want to buy one at home for practice